LoganGeldenhuys/prong/README.md

 ## Dependencies

 To utilize `prong_integrations`, you must first ensure that OpenSSL (minimum version 3.0.2) and Boost (minimum version 1.74) are installed on your system.
 While these dependencies are not required for building the core `prong` library, they are required for `prong_integrations`.
 Note `prong_integrations` has been developed for and tested on Linux.
 It should work on Mac and Windows for dev purposes.
-However, https certificate loading is not implemented securely for those systems and it should not be run in a production in a Mac or Windows environment (as unlikely as that is).
+However, https certificate loading is not implemented securely for those systems and it should not be run in production in a Mac or Windows environment (as unlikely as that is).

 ### OpenSSL Installation